Inedo/inedo-docs/Content/proget/installation/proget-upgrade-guide/proget-upgrade-2025.md

 We made some minor style changes, most notably the background colors and fonts.

+### Reduced Features for Legacy Maven & Legacy Debian Feeds

+As part of modernization and reducing technical debt in ProGet, it is no longer makes sense to support certain features for Legacy Maven and Legacy Debian feeds: replication, retention, license detection, vulnerability scanning, policies/compliance, and download blocking.
+They will also have a reduced browsing experience in the UI, but will operate as they did before from the API.

+Normal (i.e. non-legacy) Maven and Debian feeds do not have these limitations and support all of these features.
+You will be able to migrate in ProGet 2025, but we recommend doing so earlier.

 ### Configuration Change: Windows Service Architecture

 In ProGet 2025, there will just be a single Windows service (`INEDOPROGETSVC`) that will be used to manage the Web Server and background jobs.
 ProGet 2024 and earlier versions used two Windows Services (`INEDOPROGETWEBSVC` and `INEDOPROGETSVC`).